It’s easy and inexpensive to purchase the perfect cremation urn for your loved one.

 The weight of the urn is a factor if you ever need to carry or transport it.

 Aluminum is a lightweight metal that never corrodes and is very strong.
 Many of the metal urns sold in the United States are aluminum.

 On the other hand, steel or brass is also used for urns.
 These materials are much heavier and because of their weight difficult to handle.

 Brass and steel urns look the same as aluminum urns and have no strength advantages over aluminum.

 Even better, aluminum urns are less expensive.

-Tip #6 – Purchase an urn that reminds you of, and will honor, your loved on.
+Tip #6 – Purchase an urn that reminds you of, and will honor, your loved one.

-Do not judge how large an urn you need based upon the size of the deceased.
-Weight and size of the deceased before cremation is not a predictor of the volume of cremains that needs to go into the urn after cremation.
+Do not judge how large an urn you need to be based on the size of the deceased.
+The weight and size of the deceased before cremation is not a predictor of the volume of cremains that needs to go into the urn after cremation.